sondr3/simple-minify-html/README.md

 - Uses [OXC](https://oxc.rs/) for JavaScript minification over [minify-js](https://github.com/wilsonzlin/minify-js)
 - Does not support templating syntax
 - Less configuration options
+- No options that might leave the output not spec compliant

 View the [changelog](./CHANGELOG.md) to see the latest updates.